mlupo/basketball/basketball.md

-# basketball
+# Basketball!

+## Let's make a Basketball Game! @unplugged
+In this session we will do our best to make a kind of "Free Throw" style Basketball game!

+In this game, your player will move back and forth, while trying to throw the ball into the net.

 ## _
 ### Create/ Choose Background
 First, we are going to create a background for the game.
 To do this, go into the ToolBox and find the ``||scene:Scene||`` category.
 Then locate the block that says ``||scene:set background image to||`` and click and drag it onto your ``||loops:on start||`` block.
 By clicking on the white square an image editor will open up.
-Select the **Gallery** option at the top of the screen and select a background that you like, you may further edit any of the premade backgrounds.
+Try to draw your own Basketball key, or select the **Gallery** option at the top of the screen and select a background that you like.

 Click **Done** when you are finished and the new background you chose will show up in the simulator on the left side of the screen.